jacobcannizzaro/Pi_Messenger/README.md

    4. 'start.sh'

-   Put these four files in one folder 'connect_device_package/'
+   Put these four files in one folder 'connect_device_package/' (Note: NEVER upload your .pem or .key files to a public git repo!!!)
 4. Check for / download dependencies and libraries needed:

    ```